Patrick deWitt's novel French Exit looks at how parent-child relationships evolve (and devolve) over time

 Mother and child reunion

-"It occurred to me that the mother-son or parent-child relationship once the child has grown up, or in Malcolm's case at least grown older — I don't see it that often.
+"It occurred to me that the mother-son or parent-child relationship once the child has grown up — I don't see it that often.
 I was thinking of my relationship with my own parents, which has deepened over time.
 I wanted to address that — the sense of how that relationship changes over the decades."

 "I can't claim to know anyone like the characters in my book.
 I suspect this is not necessarily the way the wealthy behave, certainly not now.
 But it was enjoyable.
 One of the pleasures of writing is that you get to engage in overt voyeurism.
 Being a natural voyeur myself — having a curiosity about the different types of people in the world and the different ways to live and to be and to behave.
 Looking into somebody's house and wondering what's it like to live in there."